nostrcoder/StrongShamir39/readme.md

 # ToDo

-- optimize for speed and memory usage: now LongBinary implemented as array of boolean, change it to Uint32Array)
 - clean up the console dumps and test code in comments
 - implement automatic testing routines
+- provide coding examples
+- optimize for speed and memory usage: now LongBinary implemented as array of boolean, change it to Uint32Array)
 - maybe: make another version with 2-level shares (groups and members like in SLIP39)

 # License